 If line 3 is more than line 4, enter the difference on line 5.
-Otherwise, see Overpayment below.
+Otherwise, see Overpayment, later.
 You do not have to pay if line 5 is under \$1.
 Generally, you should have a balance due only if your total taxes for the year (line 3) are less than \$2,500.
 If you made payments under the accuracy of deposits rule, see section 11 of Pub.
 15 (Circular E).

-You may pay the amount shown on line 5 using EFTPS, credit card, debit card, check, money order, or electronic funds withdrawal (EFW).
-Do not use a credit card, debit card, or EFW to pay taxes that were required to be deposited.
-For more information on electronic payment options, visit the IRS website at www.irs.gov/epay.
+If you were required to make federal tax deposits, pay the amount shown on line 5 by EFT.
+If you were not required to make federal tax deposits, you may pay the amount shown on line 5 by EFT, credit card, debit card, check, money order, or EFW.
+For more information on electronic payment options, visit the IRS website at www.irs.gov/e-pay.

-If you pay by EFTPS, credit card, or debit card, file your return using the Without a payment address under Where To File, earlier.
+If you pay by EFT, credit card, or debit card, file your return using the Without a payment address under Where To File, earlier.
 Do not file Form 945-V, Payment Voucher.
 If you pay by check or money order, make it payable to "United States Treasury."
 Enter your EIN, Form 945, and the tax period on your check or money order.
 Complete Form 945-V and enclose with Form 945.